h0tbird/coreseed/README.md

 ```

 ## 4. Start the stack
-Open a second terminal to `edge-1` and jump to `master-1` from there.
-If you are using vagrant you can ssh directly to `master-1`:
+Open a second terminal to `edge-1` (bastion host) and jump to `master-1` from there.
+If you are using vagrant you can ssh directly to `master-1` instead.
+Remember to enable forwarding of the authentication agent (`ssh -A`):
 ```
 TERM=xterm ssh -A core@edge-1.your.domain
 core@edge-1 ~ $ ssh master-1